bmullan/ciab-remote-desktop/README.md

 which is simpler to remember than the 10.x.x.x IP addresses of each application container.

 **NOTE**:
-If you screw-up any of the CIAB Application installations (entered something wrong during installation) you, the CIAB Admin, can simply stop then delete that Application's LXD container and then reinstall it again!
+If you screw-up any of the CIAB Application installations (entered something wrong during installation) you, the CIAB Admin, can use the CIAB MANO tool to stop/delete that Application's LXD container.
+Then the CIAB Admin can just reinstall that CIAB Web Application again!

-Just open a terminal and execute:
-> $ lxc stop <container/application name>
-> $ lxc delete <container/application name>

-Example - you entered something wrong with wordpress's installation

-> log into the **ciab-guac** container desktop
-> open a terminal then..
->  \$ lxc stop wordpress
->  \$ lxc delete wordpress

-Then reinstall wordpress by following the above CIAB Apps installation process agin and after running **ciab-apps-install.sh**  and select *wordpress* to reinstall it (_**Note**_: it may get a different IP address upon reinstallation).

 ___
 Again...  there will be more Web Based Applications added in the future.